 There are two ways of installing a Sweeper.
 You can install it from the official Ubuntu repository as follows:

-Additionally, you can install using snap as shown.
-First, ensure, snap is enabled on your system.
+Additionally, you can install using Snap as shown.
+First, ensure that Snap is enabled on your system.

 Next, install Sweeper.